yusufsallam64/MYFinance/README.md

 Matthew Lerman Sucks at Coding
 # Description
-An Electron application where users can track information regarding stock purchases.
+An web app where users can track information regarding stock purchases.
 The app includes info such as:
 1. Current profit on positions
 2. Weekly average investment return
 3. Average daily profit/loss